Is your mind clear and focused or full of about a million thoughts and things to do?

 But what about the clutter that lives somewhere else.. our mind.

 If you’re anything like me, then your mind is spinning seemingly non-stop.
 But there are ways to get some mental rest and some peace and quiet.
 Here are 5 ways to de-clutter your mind.

 Creating systems and routines for things that need to be done can make those tasks seem pretty mindless once you’re used to them.

 For example, when your routine is set to exercise first thing in the morning, then it’s something you will eventually do automatically.

 Another example is to create a bill payment system.
 I have many of ours set to autopay – it’s one less thing to remember to do each month!

 It’s important to get all of those to-dos written down in a consistent place so you don’t have to worry about remembering everything you need to do… you just take a peek at your list!

 I have both long term lists and short term lists like things to get done daily and weekly.
 I’ve always been quite the list-maker but it does keep me organized!

 Keep a Journal

-If you’re keeping at list for all of your things to do, keeping a journal is a great way to keep track of all of your other thoughts.
+If you’re keeping a list for all of your things to do, keeping a journal is a great way to keep track of all of your other thoughts, memories, and important events.